Radicalism: The asymmetric stance of Radicals versus Conventionals: The spread of Radicals

 The first inequality corresponds to the viewpoint of C yielding its minimum value of involvement $n$ to block the spreading of R given an initial support $p_0$.
 The second inequality sets the minimum value $p_0$ below which R spreading is impossible with a certain shrinking.

 The extreme case $n=1$ illustrates the harder conditions for R spreading with Eq. (\ref{m2}) giving the inequality $p_0<\frac{1}{2}$.
 Without an initial majority R is set to shrink.
 However the condition $p_0>\frac{1}{2}$ does not guarantee R spreading, which requires the additional condition $m> m_c$.
-With $n=1$, it yields $m>\frac{ 1-p_0}{p_0}$ as shown in Figure (\ref{n1}).
-The Figures show also the same landscape with $p_0$ as a function of $m$ instead of $m$ as a function of $p_0$.
+With $n=1$, it yields $m>\frac{ 1-p_0}{p_0}$ as shown in the upper part of Figure (\ref{v12}).
+The lower part of the Figure shows the same landscape with $p_0$ as a function of $m$ instead of $m$ as a function of $p_0$.

 Having determined the $n=1$ upper limit landscape it is worth to explore the variation of $p_F$ as a function of $m$ for different values of $n$ since $p_F$ is the minimum support required to have the possibility of R spreading.
 It is equivalent to have $m_c$ as a function of $p_0$ given $n$.
-The series of Figures (\ref{n2}, \ref{n3}) exhibit those landscapes for respectively $n=0.60$ and $n=0.10$.
+Figures (\ref{v12}) exhibit those landscapes for $n=0.10$.

-Since R spreading depends on the interplay between $m$ and $(n, p_0)$, which sets the dynamics towards spreading ($m>m_c$) or shrinking ($m<m_c$) it is possible to identify the winning strategy for R starting from an initial regime with $p_0$ and $m$ for a given $n$.
+Indeed, the faith of R depends on the interplay between $m$ and $(n, p_0)$, which sets the dynamics towards either spreading ($m>m_c$) or shrinking ($m<m_c$).
+On this basis, winning strategy for R can be identified starting from initial $p_0$ and $m$ for a given $n$.

-Figure (\ref{a}) exhibits four paths to R moving out of the impossible spreading zone onto reaching the spreading zone for $n=0.10$.
-The initial point is located at $p_0=0.10$ with $m=0.50$.
-At this point, $p_c=0.091$ and $m_c=0.90$.
-Although $n=0.10$ is rather low, $m$ must be shifted from $m=0.50$ up to $m=0.92$, a very high propensity, for R spreading.
-Alternatively, $m=0.50$ can stayed unchanged but increasing the initial support up to $p_0=0.18$, i.e., an increase of $8\%$ on individual support to R. Combining smaller changes in both $m$ and $p_0$ is also feasible for instance with $m=0.60$ and $p_0=0.15$.
+The upper part of Figure (\ref{v34}) illustrates a situation with $n=0.10$, which yields $p_c=0.091$.
+Accordingly, any R initial support below $p_c$ is doomed to shrink even with the highest propensity $m=1$.
+However, selecting a $p_0>p_c$ is not sufficient as seen in the Figure (upper part) with the point $p_0=0.12$ and $m_{0<}=0.60$.
+To be located in the spreading zone requires the additional condition $m>m_c$ to be satisfied.
+In our case ($p_0=0.12, m_{0<}=0.60$) two paths are available for R reaching the spreading zone.

+The first path is for R to focus on increasing the propensity to discuss the issue at the value $m > m_c=0.73$ to locate the initial support in the spreading zone, like for instance with $m_{0>}=0.80$.
+The second path is to keep unchanged the propensity $m_{0<}=0.60$ but to increase the initial support from $p_0=0.12$ to a higher value located in the spreading zone like with $p_{0>}=0.17$.